2006 Indy Grand Prix of Sonoma: Race

 Most of the leaders again made pit stops, with the exception of Andretti, who assumed the lead on the 51st lap.
 Dixon's pit stop was elongated when an air jack malfunctioned, temporarily preventing his left-front tire changer from swapping his tire; he resultantly rejoined the track in 12th place.
 As Andretti led at the lap-52 restart, Hornish Jr. spun in the second turn as he exited pit road, though the race remained under green-flag conditions.
 Andretti held a four-second lead by lap 65.
 Two laps later, Meira spun Briscoe out in the seventh turn.
 With Briscoe quickly continuing on, no caution was thrown.
 On the 71st lap, Franchitti overtook teammate Kanaan for second place and began closing the gap on Andretti.
 Herta spun in the seventh turn on lap 73, bringing out the fourth (and final) caution of the race.

 The caution period greatly helped Andretti in his efforts to maintain his fuel.
-He led at the restart on lap 75, followed by Franchitti and Kanaan, and held the lead for the remaining five laps to earn his first career IndyCar win.
+He led at the restart on lap 75, followed by Franchitti and Kanaan, and held the lead for the remaining five laps to earn his first career IndyCar Series win.
 In doing so, Andretti became the youngest driver to win an American open-wheel car race at 19 years, 5 months, and 14 days old.
 Franchitti again closed the gap from Andretti in the final green-flag stint, but ultimately finished in second place, 0.6557 seconds in arrears.
 Meira made a daring pass on the final lap to take third place from Dixon and Castroneves, who finished fourth and fifth respectively.
 Wheldon, Simmons, Patrick, Hornish Jr., and Herta finished sixth through tenth.
 Kanaan fell to eleventh place, the last driver to finish on the lead lap, after refueling his car on lap 79.
 Carpenter, Matsuura, Sharp, Rice, and Scheckter were the last of the classified finishers.
 There were a total of four cautions and three lead changes among three different drivers throughout the course of the race.
 Dixon's total of 40 laps in the lead was the most of any competitor.